anon-blue/anon.blue/README.txt

+     Please lie down.I'm coming.
+Don't do it.I'm still in the refractory per iod.     (smiled and lay down)     Reversed missionary position?!     (stroked h im)     Uhhhh,it's so sensitive...
+Enjoy it.
+No,my trousers,my trousers!
+ ! !
+Just calm down.
+D...d...don't do it.
+Wait,yours is truncated?!?
-Please lie down.I'm coming.Don't do it.I'm still in the refractory period.(smile
+!Please lie down.I'm coming.Don't do it.I'm still in the refractory period.(smil
-d and lay down)Reversed missionary position?!(stroked him)Uhhhh,it's so sensitiv
+ed and lay down)Reversed missionary position?!(stroked him)Uhhhh,it's so sensiti
-e...Enjoy it.No,my trousers,my trousers! ! !Just calm down.D...d...don't do it.W
+ve...Enjoy it.No,my trousers,my trousers! ! !Just calm down.D...d...don't do it.
-ait,yours is truncated?!?!
+Wait,yours is truncated?!?!